-- ✓ When waters meet the minimum dissolved oxygen criteria listed in the Ohio Water Quality Standards (WQS) - ✓ No nuisance growths of algae, such as filamentous Cladophora, or blooms of blue-green algae exist.
+- ✓ No nuisance growths of algae, such as filamentous Cladophora, or blooms of blue-green algae exist.
 There are no nuisance growths of aquatic weeds that may be hindering recreational use or contact with the water body.

-- Monitor change in dissolved oxygen concentrations and compare to Ohio WQS, tracking number and severity of violations. - Monitor change in nutrient concentrations (phosphorus, nitrogen) and compare to Ohio WQS or guidelines for nutrients (currently under development). - Track change in frequency, extent and time period over which nuisance growths of algae or aquatic weeds occur. - Track change in the percentage of omnivorous fish species present.
+- Monitor change in dissolved oxygen concentrations and compare to Ohio WQS, tracking number and severity of violations. - Monitor change in nutrient concentrations (phosphorus, nitrogen) and compare to Ohio WQS or guidelines for nutrients (currently under development or as listed in TMDLs). - Track change in frequency, extent and time period over which nuisance growths of algae or aquatic weeds occur. - Track change in the percentage of omnivorous fish species present.
 Greater than 40 percent of omnivorous fish is indicative of eutrophic conditions. - > Stream segment meets the biocriteria established for its use designation. - ✓ Waters meet the dissolved oxygen and nutrient criteria/guidelines in the Ohio WQS and there are no nuisance growths of aquatic weeds or algal blooms.